0xAX/linux-insides/interrupts/interrupts-2.md

 endif
 ```

-So, we are accessing `gs:irq_stack_union` and geting its type which is `irq_union`.
+So, we are accessing `gs:irq_stack_union` and getting its type which is `irq_union`.
 Ok, we defined the first variable and know its address, now let's look at the second `__per_cpu_load` symbol.
 There are a couple of `per-cpu` variables which are located after this symbol.
 The `__per_cpu_load` is defined in the [include/asm-generic/sections.h](https://github.com/torvalds/linux/blob/master/include/asm-generic-sections.h):

 ```C
 extern char __per_cpu_load[], __per_cpu_start[], __per_cpu_end[];